 2. Career and competence development plan

-Career planning tools
+Career development tools

 There are several online tools to use when exploring your interests and possible career paths.
 They assist you in defining your career goals and map out your general skills.
 The overview below is not a complete list but show a series of tools we recommend as support.
 Share and discuss your career plan with your academic colleagues, supervisor, research group leaders or other PhD scholars to get feedback and make a realistic career plan.